Green Building CoStar Report: Bottom Line

 Costar Green Report: The Bottom Line

-As more and more individuals and companies focus on sustainability, the benefits of going green are becoming clearer.
-The Costar Green Report, a comprehensive study of the commercial real estate industry, reveals some interesting findings on the bottom line of going green.
+More and more individuals and companies focus on sustainability.
+So the benefits of going green are becoming clearer.
+For the Costar Green Report.
+It’s a comprehensive study of more interesting commercial real estate industry.
+Because this reveals some interesting findings.
+Especially on the bottom line of going green.

 Benefits of Green Buildings

-Green buildings, which are designed to be environmentally responsible and resource-efficient, offer numerous benefits to both the environment and the economy.
-According to the Costar Green Report, green buildings have been shown to:
+Green buildings, which are designed to be environmentally responsible and resource-efficient.
+For they offer numerous benefits to both the environment and also the economy.
+According to the Costar Green Report, green buildings have most importantly been shown to:

 1. Use less energy and water